-Food Blogging can be quite the daunting task.
+Food Blogging can be quite a daunting task.
 And while WordPress definitely does make things easier, there are thousands of plugins out there.
 Keeping an overview can be quite hard.

 Here are my favorite plugins that I can recommend and which I am using for my own blog.
 As things always change of course, I will be updating this post every now and then to keep you in the loop!

 Disclaimer: Please note that some of the links below are affiliate links and I will earn a commission if you purchase through those links.
 I have used all of the products listed below and recommend them because they are helpful and are companies that I trust.

 Broken Link Checker – Checks your site regularly for broken links and missing images.
 This helps with you with the maintenance of your blog.